logos-co/roadmap/content/roadmap/vac/dr/consensus/nomos/stake-privacy-timing-attacks.md

 ### Description

-This milestone comprises component 3 of the [Nomos network pivacy stack](https://www.notion.so/Network-Privacy-Stack-2a2a86647d2a42ca9de6940c55f99851) in the context of consesus privacy:
+This milestone comprises component 3 of the [Nomos network pivacy stack](https://www.notion.so/Network-Privacy-Stack-2a2a86647d2a42ca9de6940c55f99851) in the context of consensus privacy:

-Upper layer protections of the network from the sender:

-* Simplest solution to prevent attacks to private PoS: minimum age of transaction for inclusion
-* Potential future solutions: proof of mixing + modifications to the base mixnet design.
-This seems like a difficult path, for long-term research if feasible.

 The main goal of this work is finding in-protocol (carnot) mechanisms to solve the problem of timing attacks

+Upper layer protections of the network from the sender:  Simplest solution to prevent attacks to private PoS: minimum age of transaction for inclusion

 Certain types of timing attacks and network observation to identify high stake participants are already being worked on at the network level.
 However, this problem should be considered at the PoS/consesus layer as well.